Sharp isoperimetric comparison on non-collapsed spaces with lower Ricci bounds

-Thanks to \cite[Lemma 2.27]{MoS21}, $\Delta\dist_{\overline E}\ll \haus^{N-1}$ and $\Delta \dist^s_{E}\ll \haus^{N-1}$.
+Thanks to {the arguments in the proof of \cite[Theorem 7.4]{BrueNaberSemola20}}, $\boldsymbol{\Delta}\dist_{\overline E}\ll \haus^{N-1}$ and $\boldsymbol{\Delta} \dist^s_{E}\ll \haus^{N-1}$.
 To conclude, it suffices to compute the densities of these measures with respect to $\haus^{N-1}\res\partial E$, which is a locally doubling finite measure.
 This can be done with a classical blow-up argument, as in Step 2 of the proof of \cite[Proposition 5.4]{MoS21}.
 In order to prove that at regular points of $\partial E$ the (signed) distance from the boundary converges to the (signed) distance from the boundary of a Euclidean space after the blow-up we rely on the quasiminimality \cite[Theorem 3.24]{AntonelliPasqualettoPozzetta21} and on \cite[Theorem 2.43]{MoS21}.

-Finally, in order to prove that $\Delta \dist_E^s\llcorner\partial E=0$ one argues precisely as in the last part of the proof of \cite[Theorem 5.5]{MoS21}. \end{proof}
+Finally, in order to prove that $\boldsymbol{\Delta} \dist_E^s\res\partial E=0$ one argues precisely as in the last part of the proof of \cite[Theorem 5.5]{MoS21}. \end{proof}

 \begin{proposition} Let $(X,\dist,\haus^N)$ be an $\RCD(K,N)$ space for some $K\in\setR$ and $N\ge 2$.
 Let $E\subset X$ be a volume constrained minimizer for compact variations in $X$.
 Let

 Then $\mu_\varepsilon^+\to \Per_E$, and $\mu_\varepsilon^-\to\Per_E$ weakly as $\varepsilon\to 0$.
 In particular, the Minkowski content of $E$ coincides with $\Per(E)$. \end{proposition}